jlicit/youtube-context/README.md

 **Metrics**

-Cuts per minute = N of cuts detected divided by minutes (duration of video in seconds divided by 60 seconds).
+Cuts per minute is calculated by N of cuts detected divided by minutes (duration of video in seconds divided by 60 seconds).

 # Configuration reference (All live in config.py)
 Field			Default		Notes